sminq/slate/source/index.html.md

 ## Get Monetization Charges

-> Get applicable monetization charges for a given queue (if applicable) and user.
-Monetization charges will vary as per chargeType.
-If for a given queue chargeType is registration then this API will return all the plans.
-But if chargeType is flat-fee then it will compute booking charge for the given user and return applicable amount.
+> This API is designed to process all the input parameters from client and return any applicable charges (Registration Plans/Flat Fee) that user is required to pay.
+Input parameters used to validate applicability of charges are passed as POST parameters to the API.

 ```shell
 curl "http://api.sminq.com/v1/user/monetization/charges"
   -H "Authorization: xxxxxx"
 ```

-> The above command returns JSON structured like this, if Registration Charges are applicable for the given queue id:
+> The above command returns JSON structured like this, if Registration Charges are applicable for the given queue id and user criteria satisfies:

 ```json
 {